-Christina McDowell is the author of the critically acclaimed book, After Perfect: A Daughter’s Memoir.
+Christina McDowell is the author of the critically acclaimed book, After Perfect: A Daughter’s Memoir, as well as the author of Cave Dwellers.
 Her work has appeared in The Washington Post; The New York Times; Los Angeles Times; HuffPost; The Guardian; O, The Oprah Magazine; People; LA Weekly; Marie Claire; USA TODAY; and The Village Voice, among others.
 Born and raised in Washington, DC, Christina is an advocate for restorative justice and criminal justice reform.
 She lives in Washington, DC.

 "[Christina McDowell] exposes the side of ‘Wolf of Wall Street’ we didn’t get to see."